fawnbr/fawnbr/README.md

 A Front-End Developer Student focused on starting a career.
 Graduating in Information Technology at Universidade Federal do Rio Grande do Norte

-I'm currently learning Reactjs, Node.js, Sass.
+I'm currently learning Reactjs, Node.js.

 <!--